Steve Irwin: Posthumous movie and television appearances

-Irwin provided his voice for the animated film Happy Feet, as an elephant seal named Trev.
-The film was posthumously released in November 2006, and it was dedicated to Irwin, as he died during post-production two months prior.
-Another, previously incomplete scene, featuring Irwin providing the voice of an albatross and essentially playing himself, was restored to the DVD release.
+Irwin provided his voice for the animated film Happy Feet, playing an elephant seal named Trev.
+The film was posthumously released in November 2006 and was dedicated to Irwin, who had died during post-production two months earlier.
+Another previously incomplete scene, featuring Irwin voicing an albatross and essentially playing himself, was restored for the DVD release.

-In 2007, a special episode of The Crocodile Hunter was made in tribute to him; Crikey!
+In 2007, a special episode of The Crocodile Hunter was produced in tribute to him: Crikey!
 What an Adventure: An Intimate Look at the Life of Steve Irwin.
 The documentary features archive footage from The Crocodile Hunter.
-Later that year, Bindi released the documentary My Daddy, the Crocodile Hunter in Irwin's memory.
-He appears in several episodes of Bindi the Jungle Girl via archive footage.
-Archive footage of him has also been used in the television series Crikey!
+Later that year, Bindi released the documentary My Daddy, the Crocodile Hunter in his memory.
+Irwin appears in several episodes of Bindi the Jungle Girl through archive footage.
+Archive footage has also been used in the television series Crikey!
 It's the Irwins, which began airing in 2018.

 Steve Irwin Day

-Steve Irwin Day is an annual event celebrated at Australia Zoo on 15 November, honouring the life and legacy of Irwin.
-The date was chosen because it takes place on the birthday of one of Irwin's favourite animals, a tortoise from the Galápagos Islands.
-Events that take place include people raising money for Wildlife Warriors to help continue Irwin's conservation work, and employees at Australia Zoo wearing khaki uniforms in Irwin's memory.
+Steve Irwin Day is an annual event celebrated at Australia Zoo on 15 November, honouring Irwin's life and legacy.
+The date was chosen because it falls on the birthday of one of Irwin's favourite animals, a tortoise from the Galápagos Islands.
+Events include fundraising for Wildlife Warriors to support Irwin's conservation work, and Australia Zoo staff wearing khaki uniforms in his memory.